Flexus WIE Living-Learning Program

 First-year Flexus students live in the common residential community in Easton Hall.
 Living with the Flexus and Virtus communities in Easton Hall is a requirement for all first-year participants in the Flexus and Virtus programs*.
 Second-year students may live elsewhere but are encouraged to remain in Easton Hall.
 Living with this community helps students connect with peers in engineering and develop a peer support network.
 Students can easily create study groups, benefit from peer tutoring, and engage in a variety of social activities specific to the development and interests of the community.

-In addition, the Flexus & Virtus Student Lounge is available on the ground floor of Easton Hall for all Flexus and Virtus participants.
+In addition, the Flexus & Virtus student lounge is available on the ground floor of Easton Hall for all Flexus and Virtus participants.
 This space is used for free Flexus and Virtus tutoring services, studying, and other activities.

-All participants in Flexus are requried to enroll in a 1-credit seminar course each semester for a total of four seminar courses during their first and second year.
+All participants in Flexus are required to enroll in a 1-credit seminar course each semester for a total of four seminar courses during their first and second year.
 Enrollment in and completion of all four seminars is a requirement to complete the Flexus program.

 A key feature of the Flexus program, these 1-credit seminars explore a range of topics that seek to: